alvarop/usb_c_cable_tester/README.md

 I have added instructions on how to order from JLCPCB in the [ORDERING](ORDERING.md) page.

 ## Assembly
 Want to build your own?
+There are two options.

+### JLCPCB
-Take a look at the release [here](https://github.com/alvarop/usb_c_cable_tester/releases/tag/v2.0).
+Take a look at the [v2.2 release](https://github.com/alvarop/usb_c_cable_tester/releases/tag/v2.2).
 There's a file called jlcpcb.zip which you can use to order bare boards or fully assembled ones from [JLCPCB](https://jlcpcb.com/).

+### Hand Solder
+For a hand-solder friendly version with components you can get on Digikey/Mouser, see [the v2.4 release](https://github.com/alvarop/usb_c_cable_tester/releases/tag/v2.4)

 ## Related Projects!
 @coryalder made a neat [3d printed/laser cut case](https://github.com/coryalder/usb-c-tester-case).
 Check it out!
+(But make sure it's for the correct version, since components have changed)

 ## License
-USB Cable Tester © 2022 by Alvaro Prieto is licensed under CC BY 4.0.
+USB Cable Tester © 2024 by Alvaro Prieto is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/